nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

         -   Easily implemented.
 The command parameter will be set as the new quantity of the item.
     -   Cons:
         -   May not be intuitive for the user, as the command is to increase/decrease the quantity.
-        -   Can be unnecessarily complicated for the user, i.e entering a higher quantity than the current quantity for `inc` and vice versa.
+        -   Can be unnecessarily complicated for the user, i.e. entering a higher quantity than the current quantity for `inc` and vice versa.
         -   Does not significantly value-add to the product as compared to just using the edit command.